 The X of PLIX stands for “exchange”, and we’ve found many ways to work with our librarian partners to make sure that ideas go both ways between the MIT core team and those who are working directly with patrons at public libraries.

-In 2020–21, PLIX launches a new program for PLIX Creative Learning Ambassadors.
-The first cohort of 25 Ambassadors—recruited from participants in our two “in-person” workshops (moved online due to the 2019–21 pandemic)—serve as advocates for creative learning in their local communities.
-These Ambassadors receive special support to take on a leadership role in their local community as well as in the online course which PLIX will roll out in spring 2022.
+In 2021, PLIX launches a new program for PLIX Creative Learning Ambassadors.
+The first cohort of 25 Ambassadors—recruited from participants in professional development offerings—serve as advocates for creative learning in their local communities.
+These Ambassadors receive special support to take on a leadership role in their local community as well as in PLIX's online Community of Practice.

 Ambassadors represent a diverse cohort along the following criteria: